 The author goes on to say that “Unlike bronze, brass can achieve a look very similar to gold.
-In fact, this is why it’s often called ‘the poor man’s gold’.
+In fact, this is why it’s often called ‘the poor man’s gold.
 Brass gives you the look without the cost.”

-Use a magnet to test the authenticity of your ring.
+- Use a magnet to test the authenticity of your ring.
 If it’s solid brass, it will not react to the magnet, but brass-plated items will.

-You can also scratch a hidden corner of your ring with a sharp pin.
-If the color under the surface layer is also gold, you know it’s brass, but if it’s white or gray, it’s cheaper metal that’s been plated over.
+- You can also scratch a hidden corner of your ring with a sharp pin.
+If the color under the surface layer is also gold, you know it’s brass, but if it’s white or gray, it’s a cheaper metal that’s been plated over.